bijukunjummen/hateoas-sample/README.md

 ```

 ## Develop / Learn
-View the test to see how to post and consume using RestTemplate
+View the <a href="https://github.com/chadunplugged/hateoas-sample/blob/master/src/test/java/univ/HALRestTemplateIntegrationTests.java">test</a>to see how to post and consume using RestTemplate